Swatinem/rollup-plugin-dts/.github/ISSUE_TEMPLATE/bug_report.md

 ### Error Message

 ```
-// The Error Message thrown by rollup / the plugin.
+// The error message thrown by Rollup / the plugin.
 ```